 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!

 There are several things experts suggest you do to prevent weight gain caused by water retention.
 One of them is consuming a low-salt diet.
 As mentioned earlier, you can balance this with potassium-rich foods.

 Another suggestion, you can elevate your feet, especially if you spend most time sitting due to increased fatigue and menstrual pain.
 Make sure you raise them above the level of your heart severally to avoid fluid retention in your ankles and feet (6).

-Experts also suggest you wear compression stockings.
+Experts also suggest you wear compression stockings, especially if you notice swelling in your lower legs and feet.
 These are very effective in squeezing the lower legs, which helps with blood circulation (6).

 Reduced Physical Activity

 The last thing most women on their period want to do is indulge in physical activity.
 Although it has been deemed helpful, some cannot bear an exercise routine due to increased menstrual pain.